Clemapfel/jluna/docs/manual.md

 Lastly, a warning: Julia has a macro called `@threadcall`, which purports to simply execute a `ccall` in a new thread.
 Internally, it actually uses the libuv thread pool for this, not the native Julia thread pool.
 Because the C-API is seemingly hardcoded to segfault any attempt at accessing the Julia state through any non-master C-side thread, using `@threadcall` to call arbitrary code also segfaults.
 Because of this, it is not recommended to use `@threadcall` in any circumstances.
 Instead, call `ccall` from within a proper `Base.Task`, or use `jluna`s thread pool to execute C-side code.

 ---

+## The `unsafe` Library

+Parallelizing ones code is the easiest way to get a huge increase in performance.
+While making sure all the multi-threading runs properly can be complicated, a potentially harder way to get things to optimal performance is sacrificing jlunas most central feature: safety.

+One way to do this is to resot to the C-API, this, however, is cumbersome and not garuanteed to actually be any faster. jluna is fairly well optimized and itself uses the C-API in the fastest potential way